ied206/Joveler.FileMagician/USAGE.md

 | Windows x64      | `$(OutDir)\x64\libmagic-1.dll` | 2-Clause BSD (w LGPLv2.1 `libgnurx-0.dll`) | Universal CRT |

 - Bundled Windows binaries now target [Universal CRT](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment?view=msvc-170) for better interopability with MSVC.
-    - UCRT is installed on Windows 10 by default, so action is required.
+    - UCRT is installed on Windows 10 by default, so no action is required.
     - Windows Vista, 7 or 8.1 users may require [manual installation](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment?view=msvc-170) of UCRT.
 - Create an empty file named `Joveler.FileMagician.Lib.Exclude` in the project directory to prevent copying of the package-embedded binary.
 - Create an empty file named `Joveler.FileMagician.Mgc.Exclude` in the project directory to prevent copying of the package-embedded file signature database.
 - libmagic depends on libgnurx (included) on Windows, which is covered by LGPLv2.1.

-#### For .NET Standard & .NET Core
+#### On .NET Standard & .NET Core

 | Platform           | Binary                                        | License                                    | C Runtime     |
 |--------------------|-----------------------------------------------|--------------------------------------------|---------------|